 Pablo Picasso said, “I am always doing things that I don't know how to do, that's how I get to do them.”

 A sketchbook is a private space where no one is judging you.
-It is a tool to help you push yourself artistically, that you can use to improve techniques whatever your chosen art form and whatever your existing level.
+It is a tool to help you push yourself artistically, that you can use to improve techniques, whatever your existing level.

 On this course you will experience: